lamdu/hypertypes/README.md

 ### hyperfunctions

 S. Krstic et al [KLP2001] have described the a type which they call a "Hyperfunction".
-Here is it's definition from the [hyperfunctions](http://hackage.haskell.org/package/hyperfunctions) package on Hackage:
+Here is it's definition from the [hyperfunctions](http://hackage.haskell.org/package/hyperfunctions) package:

 ```Haskell
 newtype Hyper a b = Hyper { invoke :: Hyper b a -> b }